June 15, 1931

 The SPD party crisis montage refers to the close relationship of Germany’s Weimar Republic SPD party to The Nazi Party.
 The photomontage is also known as “The Tiger Montage.”

 The Social Democratic Party (SPD) controlled Germany before Hitler took control in January, 1933.
 In 1925, the SPD adopted a “capitalist leaning” philosophy.
 Its police commissioner employed brutal tactics to any resistance.
+He ordered his police force to open fire on a Berlin May Day parade.
+Thirty-six people were killed.
+The majority of them were innocent bystanders.
 Heartfield was severely beaten in a movie theater when he expressed his opinion of a newsreel with the SPD commissioner.
 As a muscular supporter of the SPD repeatedly punched him in the face, the five-foot-two-inch Heartfield simply responded “You are a swine” over and over again.

-As with all of Heartfield’s art, there is more to this photomontage than first meets the eye.
-The formal attire of the man tiger representing a politician of the SPD Party is Heartfield’s visual comment that capitalism was a key component in the corruption of the SPD.
+As with all of Heartfield’s art, there is more to this photo montage than first meets the eye.
+The formal attire of the man tiger representing a politician of the SPD Party is Heartfield’s visual comment that out-of-control greed capitalism was a key component in the corruption of the SPD.

 There were three major parties in Weimar Germany before Hitler took complete control – The SPD communist party with its tacit support of the National Socialists (Nazi Party), the National Socialists, and the KPD communist party.
 Heartfield joined the KPD party as a young man.
 The KPD party was the favored political party of most influential artists and idealistic intellectuals in the Weimar Republic.